lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ## How can I turn off telemetry?

-LaVague collects the following user data telemetry by default to help us monitor and improve performance:
+LaVague collects telemetry by default to help us monitor and improve performance.

-- Version of LaVague installed
-- Code generated for each web action step
-- LLM used (i.e GPT4)
-- Multi modal LLM used (i.e GPT4)
-- Randomly generated anonymous user ID
-- Whether you are using a CLI command or our library directly
-- The instruction used/generated
-- The objective used (if you are using the agent)
-- The chain of thoughts (if you are using the agent)
-- The interaction zone on the page (bounding box)
-- The viewport size of your browser
-- The URL you performed an action on
-- Whether the action failed or succeeded
-- Error message, where relevant
-- The source nodes (chunks of HTML code retrieved from the web page to perform this action)

 If you want to turn off all telemetry, you can set your `TELEMETRY_VAR` environment variable to `"NONE"`.

-For more information on how to set environment variables see the following section!
+For more information on how to set environment variables, see the following section.

 ## How to set environment variables such as API keys

 When using LaVague, you will need to set any necessary API keys for calls to the Action Engine's LLM, embedding model and the World Model's multi-modal model in your environment.

-By default, all these models are provided through the OpenAI API, and so you will need to set your OPENAI_API_KEY in your working environment.
+Below, we explain how to set environment variables on Linux, MacOS and Windows.

 ### Linux & MacOS